MØ: Artistry

-Stage name

-MØ said in an interview from Wonderland Magazine that her grandfather, Mogens Ørsted, was used to be an artist who would sign his initials on his paintings.
-Therefore, she decided to do the same initials within her own name.
+MØ said in an interview from Wonderland that her grandfather, Mogens Ørsted, who was an artist, would sign his initials on his paintings.
+Therefore, she decided to use the same initials for her stage name.
 The word "mø" means "maiden" or "virgin to life" in Danish.
+Her musical influences includes the Spice Girls, Sonic Youth, Kim Gordon, Björk, Thurston Moore, J Dilla, Dead Kennedys, Yeah Yeah Yeahs, Little Dragon, Santigold, Karen O, Bonobo, Patti Smith, Portishead, the Doors, the Smashing Pumpkins, the Clash, Wu-Tang Clan, and Major Lazer.

 Musical style

-MØ's music has been classified as electronic, electropop, synth-pop, and indie pop, and has been described as "electro music with guts".
-The Guardian described her music stating; "her music, muscular and melodic, is a hybrid of bouncy EDM drops and scandipop on steroids", and NME called her work a cross between Siouxsie Sioux and Janet Jackson.
+MØ's music has been classified as electronic, electropop, synth-pop, and indie pop.
+She has been described as "electro music with guts".
+The Guardian described her music stating; "her music, muscular and melodic, is a hybrid of bouncy EDM drops and scandipop on steroids", while NME called her work a cross between Siouxsie Sioux and Janet Jackson.
 MØ has described her sound as "an organic yet dynamic mix of electro, indie-pop, soul and street vibes".
-She showcased different musical styles in her debut album, including indie pop, dream pop, dark pop, electronica and alternative R&B. Her second album, Forever Neverland, was described as electropop and dance-pop, containing elements of tropical house, experimental, trip hop, alternative pop and dancehall.
-MØ's music has been compared to electropop artists Grimes and Twin Shadow, and her vocals to those of Lana Del Rey.
+She showcased different musical styles in her debut album, including indie pop, dream pop, dark pop, electronica and alternative R&B. Her second album, Forever Neverland, contains elements of tropical house, experimental, trip hop, alternative pop and dancehall, while her third album Motordrome features "electro-pop production".
+MØ's music has been compared to electropop artists like Grimes and Twin Shadow, and her vocals to those of Lana Del Rey.

-Influences

-MØ's influences include the Spice Girls, Sonic Youth, Kim Gordon, Björk, Thurston Moore, J Dilla, Dead Kennedys, Yeah Yeah Yeahs, Little Dragon, Santigold, Karen O, Bonobo, Patti Smith, Portishead, The Doors, The Smashing Pumpkins, The Clash, Wu-Tang Clan, and Major Lazer.